Map and Information on Croatia Click Here

 In Rovinj, I saw one fire start off in the distance.
 At first all I saw was a small amount of smoke, then within an hour or so, there was a front of several kilometres.
 After about 3 hours, the Croatian army came in with a helicopter and a sea-plane to dump water on the fire.
 They were scooping water just off the camp site, which provided a bit of entertainment for the campers.
 At times the plane was passing over us at no more than 100m.

 On again to Pula.
-Some of the best preserved Roman ruins I have seen, including this amphitheatre below.
+Some of the best preserved Roman ruins I have seen, including this amphitheatre.

 From Pula, I rolled onto Zadar, Trogir, Split, then Dubrovnik, in the background of this photo.
-Anyone who has been to Dubrovnik will agree with me that when you first see the city walls, their sheer size and excellent condition, I was awe-struck.
+Anyone who has been to Dubrovnik will agree with me that when you first see the city walls, you are awe-struck with their sheer size and excellent condition,.

 On the way down the Dalmatian coast, I was stung by a wasp, right on the temple.
 One of the hassles of a motocross helmet is that they are a scoop for insects, but I persist with them because they are so cool.
 Anyhow, I don’t know if it was related, but about an hour after the wasp sting, I was so tired, I had to pull over.
 I was almost falling asleep on the bike.
-There happened to be an restaurant nearby, you are never too far from one anywhere in Croatia.
+There happened to be an restaurant nearby.
+You are never too far from one anywhere in Croatia.
 I rested there for a while, and had a coke and a coffee.
 The caffeine sparked me up, and within 45 minutes, I was away again, and felt fine for the rest of the day.
-I had a chat with the owner of the restaurant.
+While there, I had a chat with the owner of the restaurant.
 He had worked in Australia for a few years in the 70’s, in a gold mine in Kalgoorlie, Western Australia.
 Most Australians will recognise the place as a hot, fly infested town, full of men, and very few women.
-It was and still is a famous gold producer, but maybe even more famous for being the first place to legalise prostitution in Australia.
+It was and still is a famous gold producer, but maybe even more famous for being the first place (and maybe only?) to legalise prostitution in Australia.
 I also met a young Aussie in Dubrovnik, with Croatian heritage.
-There is a big Croatian population in Australia.
+Australia is one of the must culturally diverse countries, including a big Croatian population.

 I had a bit of a laugh in Dubrovnik.
 It was hot, and I had my small Salomon backpack on, to carry my water and bits and pieces.
 The reason I bought this backpack was that it was designed to take a water bladder, similar to the camel-back designs.
 I was having a drink from the hose, when an American lady asked me if it was oxygen.
 I hope I don’t look that feeble!